choyang/MarkDownDissertation/dissertation.md

 # 1 Study 1
 # Method
 ## Participants
-Eighty-one European American undergraduate students (36 women and 45 men) at the University of Michigan (mean age = 18.95, S.D = 1.09, range from 18 to 23) and 69 Japanese undergraduate students (46 women and 23 men) from Waseda University (mean = 20.27, S.D = 1.038, range from 18 to 23), participated in the experiment to fulfill a course requirement.
-Tall of the European American students each self-identified as  European Americans who had spent at least the first 18 years of their lives in the United States.
+Eighty-one European American undergraduate students (36 women and 45 men) at the University of Michigan (mean age = 18.95, S.D = 1.09, range from 18 to 23) and 69 Japanese undergraduate students (46 women and 23 men) from Kyoto University (mean = 20.27, S.D = 1.038, range from 18 to 23), participated in the experiment to fulfill a course requirement.
+All of the European American students self-identified as European Americans who had spent at least the first 18 years of their lives in the United States.

+## Materials
+*Stimuli for emotion judgment.* We selected photographs of Caucasian and East Asian, male and female faces from a pre-tested set of stimuli (Beaupre & Hess, 2005).
+Digital images of 16 faces were used in a 2 x 2 x 2 [gender, ethnicity (Caucasian/East Asian), and expression (smiling or frowning)] design.
+There were two different individuals for each category, and participants did not see the picture of the same individual twice.
+For each of the faces, we created a series of stimuli that gradually morphed from neutral to extreme expressions in ten steps.
+All photographs, showing only the head, were presented as black-and-white passport style pictures.

+*Procedure.*
+In a within-subject study, participants were asked to answer questions in a paper-and-pencil format in their native language.
+Each participant observed one of two sets of stimuli; each set of stimuli included eight faces, counterbalanced for targeted emotion display (smiling, frowning), model’s race (Asian, White), and model’s gender (male, female).
+Each eight faces  had ten series of photos that morphed from neutral to extreme joy or extreme anger.
+Participants were asked to rate how strongly they thought the model felt each of 10 emotions *(0=Not At All, 1= A Little, 4= Somewhat, to 8= Extremely): surprise, amusement/enjoyment, contentment/satisfaction, happiness/pleasure, pride, disgust/hate, fear, contempt/scorn, sadness, and anger.*

+# Results and Discussions
+## Perception of Dialectical Emotions

 The special format on the left is called Markdown.
 You can easily make things *italic* and **bold**, as well as quote important people: